-When treating a pregnant woman with Escitalopram Oral Solution, the physician should carefully consider both the potential risks of taking an SSRl, along with the established benefits of treating depression with an antidepressant.
-This decision can only be made on a case by case basis [see Dosage and Administration (2.1.)].
+When treating a pregnant woman with escitalopram oxalate, the physician should carefully consider both the potential risks of taking an SSRl, along with the established benefits of treating depression with an antidepressant.
+This decision can only be made on a case by case basis [see Dosage and Administration (2.1)].

 Labor and Delivery

-The safety and effectiveness of Escitalopram Oral Solution have been established in adolescents (12 to 17 years of age) for the treatment of major depressive disorder [see Clinical Studies (14.1)].
+The safety and effectiveness of escitalopram oxalate have been established in adolescents (12 to 17 years of age) for the treatment of major depressive disorder [see Clinical Studies (14.1)].
 Although maintenance efficacy in adolescent patients with major depressive disorder has not been systematically evaluated, maintenance efficacy can be extrapolated from adult data along with comparisons of escitalopram pharmacokinetic parameters in adults and adolescent patients.

-The safety and effectiveness of Escitalopram Oral Solution have not been established in pediatric (younger than 12 years of age) patients with major depressive disorder.
-In a 24-week, open-label safety study in 118 children (aged 7 to 11 years) who had major depressive disorder, the safety findings were consistent with the known safety and tolerability profile for Escitalopram Oral Solution.
+The safety and effectiveness of escitalopram oxalate have not been established in pediatric (younger than 12 years of age) patients with major depressive disorder.
+In a 24-week, open-label safety study in 118 children (aged 7 to 11 years) who had major depressive disorder, the safety findings were consistent with the known safety and tolerability profile for escitalopram oxalate.

 Decreased appetite and weight loss have been observed in association with the use of SSRIs.
-Consequently, regular monitoring of weight and growth should be performed in children and adolescents treated with an SSRI such as Escitalopram Oral Solution.
+Consequently, regular monitoring of weight and growth should be performed in children and adolescents treated with an SSRI such as escitalopram oxalate.